avinashlng1080/avinash-lingaloo-movies/DEBUGLOG.md

 * However, I implemented a guard check and safe length logic in the generate function

 #### 4. Slow loading of images
+* could have optmized the size
+* use flatlist
 #### 5. Left console logs in code
 * cleaned